codetunez/mock-devices/README.md

 # mock-devices v6 Beta (Desktop Edition)
-mock-devices is a simulation engine that manages and runs simulated devices or Azure IoT Edge modules that connect to an Azure Iot Hub.
-The devices/modules support D2C/C2D scenarios i.e telemetry, twin and commands as supported by the Azure IoT Device SDK
+mock-devices is a simulation engine that manages and runs simulated devices that connect to an Azure Iot Hub.
+When hosted in the Azure IoT Edge runtime, the engine will simulate Edge modules too.
+The simulated devices and modules implement D2C/C2D scenarios i.e telemetry, twin and commands as supported by the Azure IoT Device SDK

 The simulation engine does not share device configurations and is platform agnostic.
 Each configured device/module acts independently of other devices/modules running within the engine.
 Each has its own model (capabilities), configuration and connection details.
 Devices/modules running on the same simulation engine can be a mix of connection strings, DPS, SaS, Edge modules.
 The engine has additional scenarios like cloning, bulk, templates and acknowledgements.
 See internal help

 This desktop edition of mock-devices is an Electron app for Windows/Linux/OSX and provides a UX + engine single install application experience.
 It is part of a suite of mock-devices tools

 **Other editions**
-- The [mock-devices-de](http://github.com/codetunez/mock-devices-de) edition of the tool is the simulation engine built as a Docker container without the UX.
-Its useful in scenarios where simulation is required with minimal interaction
+- The [mock-devices-de](http://github.com/codetunez/mock-devices-de) edition is a Docker container of the running simulation engine.
+It exposes a REST endpoint for control and data plane operations.
+Use this edition to run the Edge modules configured in a mock-devices state file (and deploy as an Edge module) It is also useful where a headless simulation experience per state file is required

-- The [mock-devices-edge](http://github.com/codetunez/mock-devices-edge) edition of the tool is used to manage mock-devices for use in Azure IoT Edge deployments
+- The [mock-devices-edge](http://github.com/codetunez/mock-devices-edge) edition is a Docker container configured as an Edge module that can be used to manage basic operations for running instances of mock-devices-de within the same Edge runtime.
+Clients can interact with the simulation engine using Twin Desired and Direct Commands making it an alternative to doing REST

 - The [mdux](https://hub.docker.com/r/codetunez/mdux) edition is a Docker container build of the desktop edition.
-It is designed to run inside containers with no access to file systems.
-It is a fully functional UX + engine mock-devices instance and is useful for localhost scenarios.
-It can also be used to connect to any mock-devices engine using IP or DNS
+It is a fully functional UX + simulation engine mock-devices instance and is useful for dynamic module scenarios.
+It is feature limited to run inside containers with no access to file system.
+It can also be used as a "terminal" UX experience to see other running mock-devices engines connecting via IP or DNS

 ## State file
 The state file is the current state of the simulation engine including the list of devices/modules, their capabilities and value set ups.
 Its also used as the load/save file for the mock-devices desktop tool.
 Both editions of mock-devices can create and/or utilize a state file created in ether edition with matching version numbers.
 It is recommended to use the desktop edition to create/manage state files